Columbia University traditions: Tree-Lighting and Yule Log Ceremonies

 Immediately following the College Walk festivities is one of Columbia's older holiday traditions, the lighting of the Yule Log.
-The Christmas ceremony dates to a period prior to the American Revolutionary War, but lapsed before being revived by President Nicholas Murray Butler in 1910.
+The Christmas ceremony dates to 1910 under President Nicholas Murray Butler.
 A troop of students dressed as Continental Army soldiers carry the eponymous log from the sun-dial to the lounge of John Jay Hall, where it is lit amid the singing of seasonal carols.
 The Christmas ceremony is accompanied by a reading of A Visit From St. Nicholas by Clement Clarke Moore and Yes, Virginia, There is a Santa Claus by Francis Pharcellus Church.

 40s on 40

 With forty days remaining until graduation, seniors drink 40oz malt liquor on the steps of Low Library to reminisce and celebrate their impending graduation.
 Regarded as a rite of passage, the event usually leaves debris on the steps and gives passing tour groups a unique impression of the school.
 The tradition, which began in the early 2000s, has been intermittently sponsored by the administration in an attempt to regulate the event, ostensibly for the sake of student safety.